constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 reduce the query execution time and the number of HTTP requests needed to answer time-related queries over sensor data.
 <!-- Conclusion   -->
-Given the positive result of early effort, we will in the future extend our investigation with  more complex filter expressions and more datasets and compare our results with other SPARQL interfaces.
+Given the positive result of early effort, we will in the future extend our investigation with more complex filter expressions datasets and compare our results with other SPARQL interfaces.